Calculate coordinates for plotting individuals in a pedigree

 - ped_packed

 Logical, default TRUE.
-Passed to `kinship2::align.pedigree`.
+Passed to `kinship2_align.pedigree`.

 - ped_align